prof3ssorSt3v3/mad9011/notes/weekly-notes.md

 ## Week 11 - Introduction to Adobe XD

 - Discussion of hybrid learning module videos
-- Recap of learning module videos
+- Recap of learning module notes and videos
 - •••
 - Rapid prototyping tool:
   - What is Adobe XD (Xd)